kennethormandy/font-to-width/README.md

 * Multiple FontToWidth instances can be created using different font lists and elements.
 * Elements can be anything that is display:block or inline-block
+* If no fonts are specified, behavior reverts to a simple scale-to-width system

 ### Options

-All options are optional except `fonts`.
+All options are optional.

 Name            | Default                               | Description
 ----------------|---------------------------------------|----------------------------------------------------------------------------------
- fonts          | Required                              |  A list of font-family names or sets of CSS style parameters elements       | ".ftw, .font-to-width, .fonttowidth"  |  A CSS selector or jQuery object specifying which elements should apply FTW minLetterSpace | -0.04                                 |  A very small, probably negative number indicating degree of allowed tightening minFontSize    | 1.0                                   |  Allow scaling of font-size to this ratio of original
+ fonts          |                                       |  A list of font-family names or sets of CSS style parameters.
+If empty, existing fonts are scaled to fit elements       | ".ftw, .font-to-width, .fonttowidth"  |  A CSS selector or jQuery object specifying which elements should apply FTW minLetterSpace | -0.04                                 |  A very small, probably negative number indicating degree of allowed tightening minFontSize    | 1.0                                   |  Allow scaling of font-size to this ratio of original